Information for Lobbyists

 Principles of engagement

-Under clause 8 of the code, you must observe the following 5 principles when engaging with Australian Government representatives:
+Under section 12 of the code, you must observe the following 5 principles when engaging with Australian Government representatives:

 - Use truthful and accurate statements